Grosskrueger, Philip H. "Mort"

 REEDSBURG - Philip H. "Mort" Grosskrueger, age 86, of Reedsburg, died on Wednesday, March 3, 2021.
 He had worked at the Sauk County Highway Department for over thirty years until his retirement.

-Funeral services will be conducted at 11 a.m. on Monday, March 8 at FAITH LUTHERAN CHURCH in Reedsburg with Pastor Steven Neyhart officiating.
-There will be a visitation from 2 p.m. to 4 p.m. on Sunday, March 7, at the HOOF FUNERAL HOME in Reedsburg.
+Funeral services were conducted at 11 a.m. on Monday, March 8 at Faith Lutheran Church in Reedsburg with Pastor Steven Neyhart officiating.
+There was a visitation from 2 p.m. to 4 p.m. on Sunday at the Hoof Funeral Home in Reedsburg.
 In lieu of flowers, memorials to Faith Lutheran Church would be appreciated.
-Face masks and social distancing guidelines will be followed.

 Tags